Oregon vs. Arizona NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Oregon and its opponents have combined for 58.5 points -- this matchup's over/under -- only one time this year.
+- Oregon and its opponents have scored at least 58.5 points or more only once this year.

-- Arizona's games have yet to go over 58.5 points this season.
+- Arizona has not yet combined with its opponents to score more than 58.5 points in a game this season.

-- The two teams combine to average 54.3 points per game, 4.2 less than the total in this contest.
+- The combined points per game average of the two teams, 54.3, is 4.2 points fewer than Saturday's over/under.

-- This contest's total is 11.1 points more than the 47.4 these two squads combine to surrender per game this season.
+- These two squads combine to allow 47.4 points per game, 11.1 fewer than this contest's over/under.

 - The Ducks and their opponents have scored an average of 60.2 points per game in 2021, 1.7 more than Saturday's total.